-- About 21 percent of the population is enrolled Medicare in South Carolina.
+- About 22% of the population is enrolled Medicare in South Carolina.

-- About a third of South Carolina Medicare beneficiaries have Medicare Advantage plans.
+- About 41% of South Carolina Medicare beneficiaries have Medicare Advantage plans.

 - South Carolina’s high-risk pool offers guaranteed-issue (but very expensive) Medigap plans to people under age 65 who are eligible for Medicare due to a disability.